Is it possible to formulate least action principle for dissipative systems?: Introduction

-A common character of these works is that the damped body is the only object taken into account in the calculations as if it was isolated.
+A common character of these previous works is that the damped body is the only object taken into account in the calculations as if it was isolated.
 However, a dissipative system is always coupled to an environment and loses energy into the latter, an integral part of the motion.
 As far as this lost energy is not considered, the quasi-Lagrangian function of the damped body inevitably loses energy connection and generic optimal characters\cite{Sieniutycz,Vujanovic} as mentioned above.

-The aim of this work is to establish a LAP of dissipative system that recovers the energy connection and the uniqueness of a single Lagrangian function, its relation with a conservative Hamiltonian (Legendre transform), as well as the three formulations of analytical mechanics, i.e., the Hamiltonian, Lagrangian and the Hamilton-Jacobi equations.
+The aim of this work is to formulate LAP in a general way for classical system, dissipative or not, with an energy connected and unique Lagrangian, and its relation with a conservative Hamiltonian (Legendre transform).
+It will be shown that the three conventional formulations of analytical mechanics, i.e., the Hamiltonian, Lagrangian and the Hamilton-Jacobi equations, are all preserved.